Global telecoms giant ZTE sees gold in Chinese roots

 After issuing a profit warning for the first nine months of 2012, executives told analysts in October that ZTE would turn profitable for 2012.
 But a few months later, the firm warned of a net loss for the year.

-Some industry executives are also wondering whether all that huge capital spending announced by the telecom carriers would materialise this year as continued global economic worries curtail telecom spending.
+Some industry executives are also wondering whether all that huge capital spending announced by the telecom carriers would materialize this year as continued global economic worries curtail telecom spending.

 “I‘m a little conservative for the first half of the year because we still need to see capex announcements from China’s telcos for this year and whether that spending will follow through for this year,” said Chris Ye, a telecom analyst with Mirae Asset Management, which owns ZTE shares.